ProgrammingHero1/Used-products-resale-market-Assignment/task_description.md

 5. Implement the basic version of the JWT token for email/password-based authentication.
 Upon social login, registration, and login, you will create a JWT token and store it on the client side.
 You will send the token for my orders, buyers, and advertisements routes and verify the user.

 6. The **all-sellers** route will have a name, email address, delete button, and verify button.
-You will have to delete sellers after verifying Admin **.** When clicked on the verify button, the seller's status will change from unverified to verified(show a blue tick when the seller is verified), and this status will be shown on the products added by a verified seller.
+Admin will be able to verify a seller.
+When clicked on the verify button, the seller's status will change from unverified to verified(show a blue tick when the seller is verified), and this status will be shown on the products added by a verified seller.

 7. The **My Orders** route will have a table/cards.
 Each card/ table row will be an order having an image, title, price, and a pay button.
-On clicking the pay button, a modal with fields for card details will pop up, or the user will be taken to a route where there will be a form for filling up card details.
+On clicking the pay button, to take the user the payment page with fields for card details will pop up, or the user will be taken to a route where there will be a form for filling up card details.
 Save the payment information in the database and inform the user via a modal/toast.
 Don't forget to update the button text to "paid" after payment.

       Once an item is paid, it won't be displayed on the advertised item or on the category page.
 Only available items will be displayed to be purchased.